[image]

 Usage

-Google Play automatically manages installs of the full and trial apps it hosts.
-To install, visit the links above on your phone.
+Google Play automatically manages installs of the app it hosts.
+To install, visit the link above on your phone.
 The installed app shows up as an icon in your apps screen, and is run with a single tap as usual.
 It also runs in split-screen and popup modes on phones that support these.

 Android manages uninstalls; use your phone's normal procedure.
 Logfiles are retained on uninstalls in your Documents folder, per the Data section ahead.
 On Androids 10 and later, uninstall dialogs include a toggle that allows you to save the app's storage so that it is restored on reinstall; be sure to enable this if you store content in the app's own storage space (i.e., in APP), or wish to retain app settings also per the Data section ahead.